Codecademy/docs/content/css/concepts/transform-functions/terms/translateY/translateY.md

 - Length value: `100px`, `1.5em`
 - Percentage value: `25%`, `50%`

-A positive value moves the element down the virtical axis while a negative value will move an element up.
+A positive value moves the element down the vertical axis while a negative value will move an element up.

 ## Example 1